-Key Laboratory for Physical Electronics and Devices of the Ministry of Education, Xi'an Jiaotong University, Xi'an 710049, China chenjuan0306@yahoo.com.cn
+Key Laboratory for Physical Electronics and Devices of the Ministry of Education, Xi'an Jiaotong University, Xi'an 710049, China chenjuan 0306@yahoo.com.cn

-Abstract - This letter presents а new three-dimensional unconditionally stable alternating direction implicit finite-difference time-domain (ADI-FDTD) method.
+Abstract - This letter presents a new unconditionally stable three-dimensional alternating direction implicit finite-difference time-domain (ADI-FDTD) method.
 The implicit differences of the method along different directions are irrelevant to each other, which results in a new updating equation with much simpler and more concise right-hand sides.
-This leads to substantial reduction in the number of arithmetic operations required for their computations.
+This leads to substantial reduction in the number of arithmetic operations required computations.
 The unconditional stability of the proposed method is presented analytically, and the numerical performance of the method over the conventional ADI-FDTD method is demonstrated through numerical example.